New Sentencing Laws for Probation Violations

 The previous rule allowed the courts to sentence an offender to as much probation as they wanted to give.
 Now, the new laws limit the amount of total probation to a maximum of one year for a misdemeanor and five years for a felony.
 This gives the offender a chance to finish the probation in a shorter period and get back to their life without the sentence hanging over their head.

 The new rules also restrict how long an offender can be sentenced for a technical violation of probation.
-Previously, the judge was free to send the offender to jail for as long as seemed fit.
+Previously, the judge was free to send the offender to jail for as long as deemed fit.
 Now there are fixed and very short sentences specific to probation violations.

-• First violation – No sentence of incarceration may be imposed.
+- First violation – No sentence of incarceration may be imposed.

-• Second violation – No sentence of more than 14 days may be imposed.
+- Second violation – No sentence of more than 14 days may be imposed.

-• Third or subsequent violation – the court may impose whatever sentence might have been originally imposed for a third or subsequent violation, including imposing any or all of the previously suspended jail time from the original sentence.
+- Third or subsequent violation – the court may impose whatever sentence might have been originally imposed for a third or subsequent violation, including imposing any or all of the previously suspended jail time from the original sentence.

 The legislators noted in the bill that the cost of maintaining an individual in prison for a single year is $34,000, while the cost of supervised probation is $1,300.
 There is no benefit to sending someone back to prison for non-criminal activities.